 In a new tube, prepare a spheroid suspension at a concentration of 200 spheroids per 200 microliters of cell culture medium.
 For each drug treatment, prepare the stock of spheroids in a 15-milliliter tube [1-TXT].

 The spheroid suspension in a 15-milliliter tube.
 TXT: See the text for the details

+Talent divide spheroids suspension to different tubes for different treatments (placing 1ml of suspension in each tube)

 Calculate the amount needed for each drug by the number of wells needed for repeats and add the drug to the tube to the final concentration needed [2-TXT].